tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 # English Auction w/ FA2 bids

 In this version of the NFT English Auction contract, bids are made in some FA2 token specified at contract origination as `bid_currency`.
 Bidders must add the auction contract as an operator for their bid token and then specify the amount they would like to bid in the set FA2 token (`bid_currency`) as an argument to the `bid` entrypoint.
 The entrypoint will fail if the auction cannot transfer the indicated amount of `bid_currency` to itself from the bidder.
+In this version of the contract, no tez can be transferred to any entrypoint.
+An attempt to do so wil fail with `DONT_TRANSFER_TEZ_TO_ANY_ENTRYPOINT`.

 # English Auction with permit configuration